 Real estate investment trusts

 Unlike real estate investment, this type of investment doesn’t require hands-on effort to run successfully.
-The fact that it allows you to invest in a property even without huge down payments usually associated with such is another advantage.
+The fact that it allows you to invest in

 It involves a company or group of companies taking money from individual people than investing it in various properties.
 It is one of the safest investment opportunities since it forces investors to pay at least 90% of the profits to the individuals who gave them money.